Dir. Declan O’Brien

 Half Shark.
 Half Octopus.
 All Killer.

 With a title like Sharktopus, let’s face it, one really ought to know what to expect – or more to the point; what one is letting oneself in for.
 Playing out as a mainly enjoyable, good-natured, tongue-in-cheek monster romp, the film has already been garnering a sizable cult following for being so bad it’s, well, only rather entertaining.
 Add to this the fact that it is the latest sci-fi horror creature-feature from legendary B-movie producer Roger Corman and you may find reason to get excited.
 Don’t get too excited though, he’s only producing this one, and though it may share much in common with the abundance of schlocky B-movies he produced throughout the 60s, 70s and 80s, it doesn’t quite have the sly wit or subversive humour that made his own directorial flicks so damn good.
 Sharktopus does seem to be in keeping with one of Corman’s usual ethoses though: shoot the film as quickly and cheaply as possible and then get the hell out of there!
-The savvy old geezer has sensed he was onto a winner with this one – particularly in light of the likes of cheap B-frights played for laughs being churned out by the likes of The Asylum, and he’s gracefully hopped on the latest trite creature-feature bandwagon purely for the money.
+The savvy old geezer has sensed he was onto a winner with this one – particularly in light of the cheap and cheerful B-frights played for laughs being churned out by the likes of The Asylum, and he’s gracefully hopped on the latest B creature-feature bandwagon purely for the money.
 At least he’s always been honest about this, but unlike when he was writing and directing his own stuff, this lacks his appealing beatnik charm and droll wit.

 The characters spout more cheesy one-liners than the titular beast has teeth; the best of course being “It’s armed and dangerous!”
 Geddit?
 Armed and dangerous?
-Nevermind.
 Eric Roberts does his usual ‘bad guy’ impersonation, while immaculately groomed leads Kerem Bursin and Sara Malakul Lane play it fairly straight.
 The rest of the cast play everything for laughs and appear to be enjoying themselves immensely.

 |O Hai!
 I wantz noms.|

-Sharktopus is for those who loved Mega-Piranha et al (let's face it - who didn't!) and is of course best enjoyed through the bottom of a wine-glass in the company of friends who should know better.
+Sharktopus is for those who loved Mega-Piranha et al (let's face it - who didn't) and is of course best enjoyed through the bottom of a wine-glass in the company of friends who should know better.
 And then followed by Corman’s Little Shop of Horrors, Creature From the Haunted Sea or A Bucket of Blood to remind you how good he can really be!